 Learn More About Plantar Plate Sprains

 Plantar Plate sprains (also known as Plantar Plate Tears) are common, painful conditions that can affect runners of all ages and experience levels.
 A sprain is a torn ligament.
 Sprains occur in varying degrees of severity.
-Since Plantar Plate Sprains come in varying degrees they are sometimes difficult for doctors who do not specialize in diagnosis and treatment of the disorder to identify and diagnose accurately.
+Since Plantar Plate Sprains come in varying degrees they are sometimes difficult for doctors who do not recognizef the disorder and diagnose it accurately.

 Learn More About Runner’s Knee